nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     This would allow the user to, at a glance, analyse how often a student is attending lessons and how much they are participating in each session.
-This could be done by finding their record in each of the student record lists of all the sessions and displaying the aggregated data in another view for data visualisaion, for e.g. with line graphs and pie charts.
+This could be done by finding their record in each of the student record lists of all the sessions and displaying the aggregated data in another view for data visualisation, for e.g. with line graphs and pie charts.

 <br>